PiperBatey/holdings_dl/README.md

 # ETF Holdings DL

-> A simple Python script that downloads the top 25 holdings of one or more ETFs into a .csv file
+> A simple Python script that downloads the holdings of one or more ETFs into .csv files

 ## Table of Contents